nicos-angelopoulos/gbn/Readme.md

 true.
 ```

-The above would create an output directory such as:  aml_min60-21.01.19/.
+The above would create an output directory: aml_min60-21.01.19 where the date stamp will reflect
+the current date.

 Cancer datasets from our paper (each can be run as per example above):
 * aml (Acute myeloid leukaemia)